-A few weeks ago Electacourse went to NICEIC LiveSouth and heard Mark Coles of the IET talk about the 18th Edition of the Wiring Regs.
+A few weeks ago Electacourse went to NICEIC LiveSouth and heard Mark Coles of the IET talk about the 18th Edition of BS7671 Wiring Regulations.

 When is the 18th Edition coming?